 11.2.
 Quality management - assessment

 Quality management is currently work in progress.
-There are several ongoing projects through which quality management system will be developed.
+There are several ongoing projects through which quality management system is being developed.
 Pilot programme is completed resulting in development of quality indicators database for different statistical domains within NSI.
 Goal is to link several different sources of data to create unified data source for quality indicators and metadata information.

 12.1.
 Relevance - User Needs